 Effect: The user may turn any Offensive Taijutsu Technique into a Called Shot for +20% CP costs.
 This has a 10 second cooldown after use.

 Trace Projection - Buffing Taijutsu (1 point, 1 to rank up)

 Normally to craft a weapon, a smith sketches out a blueprint with their preferred drawing implement before endeavouring to bring it to life through hard work and skill.
 A Battlesmith can temporarily ignore this limitation, creating the blueprint out of nothing and turning that into the weapon itself in an instant before striking.
 This has a cost, however--a weapon made this way is only good for a single attack.
 Of course, there's always more where that one came from.

-Rank 2: Once this is activated, the user is able to form a new weapon with each weapon attack they make.
+Rank 1/2: Once this is activated, the user is able to form a new weapon with each weapon attack they make.
 These weapons are created just as the user attacks with them (meaning as they attack, not when they begin preparing the attack), and break upon completion of the attack.
-These weapons use the normal Weapon Creation rules with the exception of gaining +5% damage or +1 accuracy over normal weapons, and may also copy augments from any of the user's owned weapons.
-The user may also choose effects from the below effect list, at the cost of one augment slot each, except for the first chosen which is free.
+These weapons use the normal Weapon Creation rules with the exception of gaining +0/1 accuracy over normal weapons, and may also copy augments from any of the user's owned weapons.
+The user may also choose effects from the below effect list, at the cost of one augment slot each, at rank 2 the first augment below does not take a slot.

 - Pinpoint Strike: The attack from this weapon always have +1 Critical range, even if the target has reduced or negated critical range.

 - Mimic Align: The weapon's attack will use the effect of an alignment of the user's choice (Alignment Rules), but will not be treated as that alignment.
 (Meaning the user does not shift to that alignment, nor do they deal increased/reduced damage to other alignments.)